Small Firm, Big Results

 Do not minimize or fail to report all of your symptoms to the treating physicians.
 Hopefully many of your symptoms may resolve in time, but if you fail to disclose an injury and it worsens thereafter, the insurance company and their lawyers will argue that those symptoms were caused by something other than the motor vehicle accident.
 With proper and timely documentation of your treatment, we can effectively rebut any such tactics, whether in settlement negotiations or at trial.

-Our St. Petersburg car accident attorney has over three decades of experience helping clients throughout Florida and can help you when you call us at (727) 822-3700.
+Our St. Petersburg car accident attorney has over four decades of experience helping clients throughout Florida and can help you when you call us at (727) 822-3700.

 When Do I Need to File a Claim?